MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 1. Click **Redeem a product code**
 1. Enter your Pixyz Plugin product code, and click **Redeem a product code**

-More details on how to [Redeem your PiXYZ license.](https://www.pixyz-software.com/documentations/html/2020.1/review/TrialLicense.html) Contact[PiXYZ Support](https://www.pixyz-software.com/support/) for help as needed.
+More details on how to [Redeem your PiXYZ license.](https://www.pixyz-software.com/documentations/html/2020.1/review/TrialLicense.html) Contact [PiXYZ Support](https://www.pixyz-software.com/support/) for help as needed.

 ### Azure
 Here are some common [Azure products for Mixed Reality](https://azure.microsoft.com/topic/mixed-reality/) you may wish you redeem your Azure credit for.